mattiasegly/docker-ddclient/README.md

-# docker-rpi-ddclient
+# docker-ddclient
-Raspberry Pi Docker Container for Loopia DynDNS Updates<BR>
+Docker Container for Loopia DynDNS Updates<BR>
 Creates a config to set and update the IP address for your Loopia domain.

 Run with:<BR>
-docker run -d -e "DOMAIN=yourdomain.tld" -e "PASSWORD=cantguessthis" mattiasegly/rpi-ddclient
+docker run -d -e "DOMAIN=yourdomain.tld" -e "PASSWORD=cantguessthis" mattiasegly/ddclient

 If changes to the config file is necessary, the directory could be mounted by adding:<BR>
 --mount type=bind,src=/some/path,dst=/ddclient